Posthoc Interpretation via Quantization: Introduction

 This paper proposes a method for interpreting neural network decisions by reconstructing relevant parts of the input data through vector quantization.
 This approach is a step towards achieving the ``understandability'' principle outlined in \cite{gilpin2018}, which aims to answer the question, ``\textit{Why does this particular input lead to that particular output?}''.
 Our goal is to provide clear, human-understandable explanations for neural network decisions, highlighting the specific parts of the input that influence the outcome.

-In Figure \ref{fig:introshowcase}, we show a use-case of neural network interpretations.
-The left panel shows overlapping digits from the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010}.
+In Figure \ref{fig:introshowcase}, we show several example use-cases for neural network interpretations.
+In the first four columns, we show the explanations provided with our method for classifications of four real-life images.
+We observe that the method highlights the salient objects in the image which triggers the classifier decision.
+Also in the last column, we show overlapping digits from the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010}.
 As can be observed, it is hard to discern the dominant digit.
 To gain insight into how the neural network makes its decision, it would be useful to identify which parts of the image it focuses on.
-The right panel shows the output of our method as red overlays applied on top of the mixtures.
-We can see that the explanations provided by PIQ emphasise the parts of the input that correspond to the classifier's decisions (shown in green text).
+We show the output of our method as red overlays applied on top of the input images.
+We can see that the explanations provided by PIQ emphasize the parts of the input that correspond to the classifier's decisions (shown in green text).
 Additionally, our approach can be straightforwardly applied to audio as well, with examples available on our companion website\footnote{\url{https://piqinter.github.io/}}.

 To accomplish this, PIQ learns specific latent representations for each class.
 In particular, we embed the classifier's latent representations into a discrete latent space that is compartmentalized according to the classes available in the training dataset.
+PIQ can directly learn concepts from data modalities such as audio and black-and-white images in which saliency can be obtained by simple thresholding.
+PIQ can also be straightforwardly extended to more complex data such as real-life images since our framework makes it possible to extract class specific-concepts by incorporating supervision from foundational models such as the recently released Segment-Anything Model (SAM) \cite{kirillov2023segment}.

-We use the vector quantization objective, which was first introduced for Vector-Quantized VAE \cite{vqvae_vanoord}, to discretize this latent space.
+To train our interpretation module, we use the vector quantization objective, which was first introduced for Vector-Quantized VAE \cite{vqvae_vanoord}, to discretize this latent space.
 This discrete space acts as a bottleneck that forces the interpreter to focus on the parts of the input that are relevant to the classifier's decision.